 The process of reducing prostaglandins is done by blocking the enzymes that produce them, called cyclooxygenases 1 (COX-1) and cyclooxygenases 2 (COX-2).
 But that’s where the potential for severe health consequences comes into play.

 Since COX-1 is responsible for producing prostaglandins that aid in blood clotting and protection of the stomach and intestines, an NSAID that blocks that particular enzyme can leave long-term users vulnerable to several conditions, including:

 Additionally, the FDA warns that NSAIDs increase risk for heart attack and stroke.

-As mentioned before, NSAIDs work by blocking COX-1 and COX-2 enzymes, but the issue is COX-1 enzymes produce the prostaglandins that protect the stomach and intestines.
-However, there are some anti-inflammatory medications that are still considered NSAIDs but block COX-2 enzymes and impact COX-1 enzymes much less.
+As mentioned before, NSAIDs work by blocking COX-1 and COX-2 enzymes, but the issue is COX-1 enzymes produce prostaglandins that protect the stomach and intestines.
+However, there are some anti-inflammatory medications that are still considered NSAIDs, but block COX-2 enzymes and impact COX-1 enzymes much less.
 These are known as COX-2 inhibitors.
 While this class of drugs might be a better option, there’s still risk involved.